citusdata/citus/src/backend/distributed/README.md

 ### When is the balance better?

-The main way to determine if the balance is better is by comparing the utilization of node A and B, before and ofter the move and seeing if they are net closer to the average utilization of the nodes in the cluster.
+The main way to determine if the balance is better is by comparing the utilization of node A and B, before and after the move and seeing if they are net closer to the average utilization of the nodes in the cluster.
 The easiest way to explain this is with a simple example: